joaolevi/crypto_etl/README.md

 ## Starting

-### A local persistence on PostgreSQL

-To verify if the dataframe is organized, I created a table in my local computer.
 Using a .yaml to configure which server I want the table needs to be created.
 I can pass these parameters on the `DBConfig.yaml` archive in the main directory:

 ```
 'login':'postgres'